Mansi242401/SQL-Ecommerce-data-analysis/analyzing_website_performance.md

 Would you be able to pull a list of top entry pages?
 I want to confirm where our users are hitting the site.
 If you could pull all entry pages and rank them on entry volume, that would be great.

+The entry pages in this case would be - '/home', '/lander-1','/lander-2','/lander-3','/lander-4','/lander-5' Hence, we will put a filter to include only these pages and their session count.

 **SQL QUERY:**

 ```sql

 WITH CTE as
 (SELECT
 website_pageview_id,